dendronhq/dendron-site/vault/dendron.faq.md

 2. Dendron is another word for [dendrite](https://en.wikipedia.org/wiki/Dendrite) which is an extension of the nerve cell that sends and receives signals in the brain.
 Think of Dendron(3) as a digital nervous system that helps you consolidate all the information that you care about in the fastest and most efficient way possible.
    ![](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bc/Neuron_Hand-tuned.svg/2880px-Neuron_Hand-tuned.svg.png)
     - Image by Quasar Jarosz at English Wikipedia
-3. Dendron is a local-first, markdown based, hierarchical note taking tool.
+3. Dendron is a local-first, Markdown-based, hierarchical note taking tool.
 It is meant to help you organize, manage, publish, and collaborate on knowledge bases of any size.

 ### How is Dendron different from X note taking tool?